You are here: Urology Textbook > Drugs in Urology > Alpha-blocker > Silodosin

 - Dizziness, weakness

-- Overall rate of side effects is between 10–30%, selective alpha1A-blocker like silodosin have a reduced cardiac side effect rate.
+- Overall rate of side effects is between 10–30%.

-Contraindications of Alpha-Blocker
+Contraindications of Silodosin

 Urological Contraindications:

-Conservative treatment of BPH is not indicated, if surgical treatment is imperative: chronic urinary retention with renal failure, recurrent hematuria due to prostatic enlargement, recurrent infections and bladder stones.
+Conservative treatment of BPH with silodosin is not indicated, if surgical treatment is imperative: chronic urinary retention with renal failure, recurrent hematuria due to prostatic enlargement, recurrent infections and bladder stones.

 Cardiac Contraindications: